Akkul9/SoC-Design-Planning/README.md

 After successfully completing floorplanning, the design process progresses to the placement stage, which includes two main phases:

 ### Global Placement:
-</p> During this phase, the tool determines the approximate locations for all the standard cells in the design.</p>
+ During this phase, the tool determines the approximate locations for all the standard cells in the design.

 ### Detailed Placement:
-</P>  In this phase, the tool finalizes the exact positions for all the standard cells and ensures the placement is legal.
-Legalization involves verifying that no standard cells overlap and that they are all correctly positioned within the designated site rows.</P>
+  In this phase, the tool finalizes the exact positions for all the standard cells and ensures the placement is legal.
+Legalization involves verifying that no standard cells overlap and that they are all correctly positioned within the designated site rows.

 ### To initiate the placement process, use the following command
     run_placement